dponcez/react-video-player/README.md

 export { Volume }
 ```

-15. Now we import our Volume component into VideoPlayer.
+15. Now we import our Volume component to *VideoPlayer* component.

 ```js
 //VideoPlayer.js